 An 18 year old can buy a shotgun or other long rifle in North Carolina without a permit.
 But no one of any age can buy a keg of beer without a permit.
 Thus, it’s easier to buy a shotgun than a keg of beer!
 North Carolina has very strict alcohol laws.

-Police in North Carolina can obtain private medical records of anyone involved in a traffic accident.
+Police in North Carolina can obtain private medical records of anyone involved in a traffic crash.
 They can do so even if those involved are innocent sober victims.

 Religious Freedom Violated

 It’s also illegal for anyone under the age of 21 to consume alcohol for any reason.
 That includes religious and medicinal purposes.

 Those under the age of 21 who seek medical care for alcohol poisoning can be charged with the crime of alcohol consumption.
 An unintended result of such laws is that fewer people seek needed medical help.
 As a result, they needlessly die.

 Thus, many states have enacted alcohol amnesty laws.
 These states value the lives of their young people higher than rigid law enforcement.
 For example, see the Alcohol Emergency Immunity (Good Samaritan Law).